-Carpet tiles, also known as modular carpet, are justly popular as a flooring option for commercial environments and other relatively uncomplicated projects.
-Squares cut from wall to wall rolls, carpet tiles are generally available in 48x48, 50x50, 60x60 and 96x96 cm. options.
-Some carpet providers also offer other shapes and sizes like hexagons and triangles where the installation, however, does increase in complexity and cost.
+Carpet tiles, also known as modular carpets or square carpets, are justly popular as a flooring option for commercial environments and other relatively uncomplicated projects.
+But what exactly are carpet tiles?
+Carpet tiles are squares cut from wall to wall rolls, and they are generally available in following sizes: 48x48, 50x50, 60x60 and 96x96 cm.
+Some carpet tile providers also offer other shapes and sizes like hexagons and triangles with which the installation, however, does increase in complexity and cost.
 Carpet tiles can be used as an alternative to wall to wall carpet in almost any situation not requiring unique customization and offer easy installation and maintenance, longevity and the same qualities as wall to wall for creating a healthy, comfortable indoor environment.
 Here are four important factors to keep in mind when considering carpet tiles for your next project:

 While wall to wall carpet remains the superior choice for large-scale patterning and to create a luxurious ambience, carpet tiles are a cost-effective choice in almost all other cases.

 Carpet tiles are not only easy to install, but also easy to remove.
-Should wear and damage occur, carpet tiles can readily be replaced individually rather than replacing an entire floor.
-Wall to wall carpets can be spot-repaired as well, but the process is often significantly more complicated, both in terms of ordering a matching segment of carpet and in terms of fitting expertise required.
-Another maintenance advantage of the carpet tiles is that the tiles can be easily lifted if access is needed to the substrate floor beneath.
+Should wear and damage occur, the carpet tiles can readily be replaced individually rather than replacing an entire floor.
+Wall to wall carpets can be spot-repaired as well, but the process is often significantly more complicated than it's the case with carpet tiles, both in terms of ordering a matching segment of carpet and in terms of fitting expertise required.
+Another maintenance advantage of carpet tiles is that the squares can be easily lifted if access is needed to the substrate floor beneath.
 This means technicians are able to gain access to underfloor cables when needed, a considerable advantage in spaces that are constantly subject to change, such as conference halls and agile workplaces.

 For unique or complicated custom designs, wall to wall is still likely to be your best option, but with the emerging technologies, carpet tiles no longer necessarily mean a boxy look or a clean solid colour.

 - Carpet tiles can be installed in different configurations to create different effects.
-Patterned tiles can be used for traffic areas and solid colours to delineate break-out areas for example, or changes in tile colour or pattern can be used for wayfinding, such as indicating where people should queue at ticket windows.
+Patterned carpet tiles can be used for traffic areas and solid colours to delineate break-out areas for example.
+Changes in carpet tile colours or pattern can be used for wayfinding, such as indicating where people should queue at ticket windows.